Home Compare AJG vs CB

 Arthur J. Gallagher & Co. vs Chubb Limited: Which Stock Looks Stronger in 2026?

-Chubb holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+Chubb holds the cleaner structural position, with the lead spread across profitability and valuation.
 Arthur J. Gallagher does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup broadly confirms the structural lead — Chubb holds the more constructive position.
 That puts structure and market broadly in agreement — Chubb's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The lead is spread across valuation and profitability, rather than sitting in one isolated gap.
-Chubb Limited leads by 20 points on the overall comparison score.
+The lead is spread across profitability and valuation, rather than sitting in one isolated gap.
+Chubb Limited leads by 26 points on the overall comparison score.

 Trajectory Similarity